mtrnka/Touchstone/ROADMAP.md

   Until then, keep it separate from statistical classification as a transparent evidence-quality policy rather than tuning the SVM to reproduce the TRiC reporting rule.
-- [ ] Revisit a dedicated PPI results format only after the bounded PPI audit.
-  A future format may separate one-row-per-PPI summaries from URP/CSM evidence mappings, but the current best-row representation remains sufficient for the stabilization analysis.
-- [ ] Defer Bayesian evidence integration, linear-peptide priors, and formal protein inference.
-In particular, do not attempt to resolve overlapping but non-identical accession sets until the stable CSM/URP workflow and the need for a separate PPI score have been established.
+- [ ] Defer formal protein inference.
+In particular, do not attempt to resolve overlapping but non-identical accession sets until the stable CSM/URP workflow and PPI evidence-table requirements make the scope concrete.
 - [ ] Decide whether to remove or clearly quarantine the deprecated `trainClassifier()` workflow and unused parallel (`furrr`/`future`) paths.
 - [ ] Add continuous package checks and decide how to handle the large bundled